spheronFdn/documentations/versioned_docs/version-3.0.0-beta/billing/coupon.md

 ### Step 2: Click on upgrade plan button
 <img src={require('@site/static/img/3.0.0/plan.png').default} /> <br/><br/>

 #### Clicking on the upgrade plan button takes you to the plan options as shown above.
-Click the switch to pro button
+Click the Switch to Pro button.

 ### Step 4: Input your coupon code in the Coupon box Option